pt2710/McCrackns-Prime-Law/README.md

 ## Abstract

-This project implements **McCrackn's Prime Law**—an explicit, recursive, and deterministic equation for the generation of the prime sequence.
+This project implements **McCrackn’s Prime Law**—an explicit, recursive, and deterministic equation for generating the prime sequence.

 ---